Archives

 An application of this can be seen in consideration of

 spatial counterparts.
 Spatial counter parts, or opposites, are mutually exclusive; they cannot occupy the same space.
-The reason they cannot occupy the same space is that being opposite means they are the same with regard to what we might call the
+The reason they cannot occupy the same space is that being opposite means they are opposed with regard to a commonly held fundament, or what we might call their

 critical essence; the critical essence in turn being